Shilin-LU/MACE/README.md

 ### Install Grounded-SAM (Official Version) to Prepare Masks for LoRA Tuning

-Note: This process can be complex.
-You may skip this section and use the alternative Hugging Face version instead.
+Note: This installation process can be complex.
+You may skip this section and use the [HuggingFace version](https://github.com/Shilin-LU/MACE?tab=readme-ov-file#grounded-sam-huggingface-version) to prepare data instead.

 ```
 export AM_I_DOCKER=False